Exhibit loan policy

-- The anticipated need of the item(s) for the Library’s own research or exhibition purposes.
+- The anticipated need of the item(s) for the Libraries’ own research or exhibition purposes.

-Some objects in the Library’s collections are not available for loan, including those judged too fragile or too environmentally sensitive to travel.
+Some objects in the Libraries’ collections are not available for loan, including those judged too fragile or too environmentally sensitive to travel.

 Specific cost details associated with the loan will be outlined for the borrower as part of the loan agreement.

-The Department of Special Collections & University Archives of the Stanford University Libraries welcomes applications from institutions to borrow items from its collections for exhibitions.
-Institutions wishing to request items are advised to read the following guidelines in advance of making a request and to contact the Library a minimum of nine months before the planned installation date of the exhibition.
-Borrowers requesting a larger number of items should make initial contact with the library no less than twelve months prior to the installation date.
+The Department of Special Collections & University Archives of Stanford Libraries welcomes applications from institutions to borrow items from its collections for exhibitions.
+Institutions wishing to request items are advised to read the following guidelines in advance of making a request and to contact the Libraries a minimum of nine months before the planned installation date for the exhibition.
+Borrowers requesting a larger number of items should make initial contact with the Libraries no less than twelve months prior to the installation date.

 Each loan request is judged on its own merits, and the final decision to loan an item is based on the criteria listed in the Summary above.
 Written approval by the Head of Special Collections & University Archives is required for all loan requests.

 2. Submitting a request